Project-Fluid/manifest/README.md

 Fluid
 ===========
-Project Fluid is an attempt to make android experience much better and different from the regular AOSP standard.
+Project Fluid is an attempt to make the Android experience much better and different from the regular AOSP standard.
 We are very thankful to everyone else who helped Fluid.
 This a new User Experience and we hope you enjoy using Fluid!

 #FeelsFluid